Skip to main content

 Both strategies use the same retry window and decider.
 The difference is scope: which children are acted upon when one fails.

-Figure 3: OneForOne applies the directive only to the failed child; AllForOne applies it to every child under the same parent.
+Figure 3: OneForOne applies the directive only to the failed child; AllForOne would apply it to every child under the same parent.

 SupervisionStrategy